KrunalPatel27/AndroidStopwatch-Timer/README.md

 # AndroidStopwatch-Timer
-Basic Android Stopwatch and Timer
+Basic Android Stopwatch and Timer <br />
   Learning more on Android by doing mini-projects. <br />

 **Stopwatch finished**<br />